Proactive Biofilm Surveillance™

 Biofilms are persistent and costly, but they are not unpredictable.
 By understanding the scientific principles behind bacterial attachment, QA managers and plant executives can more effectively predict biofilm hotspots and isolate troublesome biofilms when they arise.

-By aligning sanitation strategies with the biology of biofilm formation, dairy and food plants can shift from reactive cleaning cycles to a more proactive and efficient approach.
+By aligning sanitation strategies with the biology of biofilm formation, water quality, dairy, and food plants can shift from reactive cleaning cycles to a more proactive and efficient approach.
 Proactive Biofilm Surveillance focuses on preventing biofilms from taking hold and quickly locating them when they appear.
-The result is fewer holds and reworks, faster root-cause analysis, and more consistent product quality.
+The results are fewer holds and reworks, faster root-cause analysis, and more consistent product quality.

 Ultimately, it is about safeguarding product safety and ensuring brand integrity.